Scams do happen, Marissa’s experience.

 What you must do in case of recurrent unsolicited email is simply to unsubscribe.

 Internet scammers can also propose to give you free software.
-Maybe a software that will help you to earn money online.
-Once you install that software, they will be able to get access to your personal info such as PayPal, bank account details, etc. In case you want to buy a software or you are being offered a software from unsolicited source, you need to make a Google search of an article reviewing the product or try to get professional advice.
+Maybe software that will help you to earn money online.
+Once you install that software, they will be able to get access to your personal info such as PayPal, bank account details, etc. In case you want to buy a software or you are being offered a software from an unsolicited source, you need to make a Google search of an article reviewing the product or try to get professional advice.

-Internet scammers can also try to propose you products outside the known internet auction site.
+Internet scammers can also try to propose your products outside the known internet auction site.
 Avoid those kinds of offers.
 Amazon or eBay products proposed outside the known Amazon or eBay sites are generally from scammers.